-There are a total of 22 wastewater management and water service providers that are not under the county's jurisdiction that serve the Urban Service Areas in the Unincorporated County.
+County, including but not limited to the following providers that which serve areas with housing sites listed in the County's inventory:.
 Each sewer or water system of the unincorporated community is unique in terms of size, geography, topography, water sources, age and condition of lines and equipment, rate structure and current status of long-range planning.
 According to the County General Plan, existing water supplies and wastewater treatment facilities were generally considered adequate to serve buildout.